alexeykuz-sys/LinguaGames-Project-MS2/README.md

 Rules and contact form presented in modal form and invisible to user, unless called upon by pressing relevant menu item.

-2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-    1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-    2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-    3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
-3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

-    1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-    2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-    3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 **3. Bugs and Debugging**

 During testing I found that all iOS users encountered a display glitch where the front-face cards do not show when the user touches a card to flip.
 Instead it momentarily displays the image then flips to the inverted back face card.